Joan Birman facts for kids

 In 2003, Birman was elected to the European Academy of Sciences.
 In 2005, she won the New York City Mayor's Award for Excellence in Science and Technology.

-The Association for Women in Mathematics included her in the 2020 class of AWM Fellows for "her groundbreaking research connecting diverse fields, and for her award-winning expository writing; for continuously supporting women in mathematics as an active mentor and a research role model; and for sponsoring multiple prize initiatives for women".
+In 2015, the Association for Women in Mathematics began awarding the Joan & Joseph Birman Research Prize in Topology and Geometry.
+In 2020, they included her in that year's class of Fellows for "her groundbreaking research connecting diverse fields, and for her award-winning expository writing; for continuously supporting women in mathematics as an active mentor and a research role model; and for sponsoring multiple prize initiatives for women".
+The AWM also included her in a deck of cards featuring notable women mathematicians.

 See also